SPAAM-community/wss-summer-school/docs/2025/README.md

 - **Applications open**: 31st March 2025
 - **Applications close**: 30th May 2025
 - **Decision notifications**: from second to third week of June 2025

+To see the provisional schedule, please see the [here](2025/schedule.md).

 ## Where